Sanikahatrote55/project-demo/README.md

 # project-demo
-this is my demo repository
+This is my demo repository.
+Author - Sanika Hatrote